-A cherry sauce for pork, in June, just seems appropriate.
+In June, a cherry sauce for pork, or in this case wild boar tenderloin, just seems appropriate.

-This is wild hog tenderloin, sauced with an adult cherry sauce: Not too sweet, a little zippy, and fantastic for a light summer supper.
+This is wild boar sauced with an adult cherry sauce: Not too sweet, a little zippy, and fantastic for a light summer supper.
 You can of course use store-bought pork, and loin is fine, too.

-You can cook your pork any way that makes you happy, but I either grill it or pan sear the tenderloin (or loin).
+You can cook your wild boar tenderloin any way that makes you happy, but I either grill it or pan sear it.
 And I keep it in one long length, and slice it to serve, rather than cutting it into medallions first.

 Doing this makes it easier to cook the pork properly, which is to say fully cooked, but with a blush of pink, roughly 155°F for wild pork, 145°F for farmed.
 The temperature difference is to deal with the possibility that the wild pork might carry trichinae parasites, which have basically been eliminated from domesticated pork.
 Here’s an article I wrote on trichinosis in wild game, if you’re interested.